 The bus was not intended for event participants – they were expected to ride back to Bormio!

-There are five grids for the event: red, yellow, green and white for the medium and long routes and blue for the short route.
+There are five grids for the event: red, yellow, blue and white for the medium and long routes and green for the short route.

 Often people get to the start earlier than the advertised times for events like this.
 We haven’t done it ourselves, so we don’t know if that’s necessary for this one – if you’ve done the event, let us know in the comments below!